juansecaro/golpoli/README.md

     the day of the week.
 And due to UX issues, we want to make mods easy their work and we will have default configs.

-    - There will be an "Appintments" model where we will save the info of reservations, method of payment, amount, field and entity -yet to be created-.
+    - There will be an "Appointments" model where we will save the info of reservations, method of payment, amount, field and entity -yet to be created-.

     - For users I've used devise, but direct login through Facebook and Google shall be implemented.

     - Stripe and Paypal will be the options for payments.

-* ...
+This file will be updated as the project keeps advancing.